 Honestly, I was reluctant to watch this episode because I've been feeling like this final season was taking too long to get somewhere.
 (Also, there was Thanksgiving.)
 But happily, Rectify's final season has finally arrived, big time.

-Five out of four pineapples in Paris,
+Four out of four pineapples in Paris,

 Billie Doux loves quality television and spends way too much time writing about it.